Why hair botox is a thing

-BENGALURU: If you are one of those people who wants to try Botox and haven’t yet gathered the courage to take the injections, then you must get hair Botox done.
+KOCHI: If you are one of those people who wants to try botox and haven’t yet gathered the courage to take the injections, then you must get hair botox done.
 For the uninitiated, hair botox does not inject botulinum toxin.
 Instead, it is the latest fancy term in the beauty industry to revive and rejuvenate your hair by deep conditioning your tresses.
-Just like how your skin ages and loses elasticity, the hair too loses its shine and texture, volume and bounce due to the chemicals and heat treatments.
-To regain this texture and strengthen your hair, hair botox is a treatment that uses vitamins, oils, peptides, and collagen and thus it replenishes the hair.
+Just like how your skin ages and loses elasticity, the hair too loses its shine and textu re, volume and bounce due to the chemicals and heat treatments.
+To regain this texture and strengthen your hair, hair botox is a treatment that uses vitamins, oils, peptides, and collagen.

 What is hair botox?

 “Hair botox has become the largest global trend seen across all premium salons in the world and is the healthier alternative compared to all keratin, smoothening, and straightening treatments.
-This botox restores hair health and rejuvenates dry damaged hair while filling up hair fibres.
-Unlike keratin and straightening treatments, hair botox also gives you the flexibility of retaining the original texture/waviness of your hair or going for a relaxed straight look,” says Rajesh Dsouza, director, NUcare India.
+It restores hair health and rejuvenates dry damaged hair while filling up hair fibres.
+Unlike keratin and straightening treatments, hair botox also gives you the flexibility of retaining the original texture or going for a relaxed straight look,” says Rajesh Dsouza, director, NUcare India.

 Hair botox or keratin?

-- Both have different strengths and what could be better would vary as per your hair goals.
+- Both have different strengths.
 Keratin will straighten out your curls, while hair botox will just make it frizz-free.

 - Keratin is a chemical treatment that uses formaldehyde while hair botox doesn’t use it.
 Instead, it uses hydrolised elastin and moisturises and sealing oils to hydrate it.